Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

 That difference matters.
 My 0S repo is not a toy repo.
 It has Workers, Pages projects, brain files, proof receipts, legal surfaces, app lanes, and deployment scripts that evolved through months of real production work.
 I needed a lane where the repo could be protected as a whole workspace, not only as a sanitized public Git shape.

 So the architecture became clear: Git still exists.
 Git-style vault pushes still exist.
 Clean client handoffs still exist.
-But the owner source-custody lane has to be encrypted, receipt-backed, and allowed to carry the whole repo state for recovery.
-That includes tracked and untracked work.
-That can include secrets because the vault object is encrypted before storage and unlock-owned by passphrase/control material, not by public Git rules.
+But the owner repo-custody lane has to be encrypted, receipt-backed, and allowed to carry the workspace state for recovery.
+That includes tracked and untracked work, plus private operator material inside the owner-only encrypted lane.
+The sellable customer lane is different on purpose: customers get the Reape0r runtime package and their own workspace mirror, not my full platform source.

 A daemon is just a background process.
 It is not magic, and it is not a cloud ghost living forever after your computer disappears.
-In this setup, the SkyeVault autosync daemon is a long-running local agent that wakes up on a schedule, scans the repo, packages the source-custody artifact, encrypts it, uploads it to the vault/drive lane, writes receipts, and can send a Resend email with the logo and recovery links when a new successful stream lands.
+In this setup, Reape0r is a long-running local agent that wakes up on the customer's paid plan cadence, scans the repo, updates the encrypted mutable-current mirror, writes receipts, and gives the user terminal-visible links for status, verify, and restore.

-The current cadence is roughly ten minutes.
-That means the agent is designed so your worst normal loss window is the work created after the last completed artifact.
-If the daemon finishes at 12:00 and your workspace dies at 12:07, the 12:00 artifact is the clean recovery point.
+The current plan table matters.
+Starter wakes on a 30-minute lane, Pro on 10 minutes, Command on 5 minutes, and Sovereign can be configured down to a custom 1-5 minute posture.
+That means the agent is designed so the normal loss window is the work created after the last completed mirror pass.
+If Reape0r finishes at 12:00 and your workspace dies at 12:07, the 12:00 receipt is the clean recovery target.
 If a scan is actively streaming when the machine dies, you recover from the last completed receipt, not from a half-written object.

 This is why I keep using the word "receipt."
 A backup you cannot prove is a hope.
-A vault upload with a digest, byte count, timestamp, artifact receipt, control-pack receipt, and notification trail is evidence.
-I want the system to show what it captured, when it captured it, and how to get back to it.
+A Reape0r mirror with a digest, byte count, timestamp, current manifest, restore kit, and upload state is evidence.
+I want the system to show what it captured, when it captured it, what changed, which plan governed the wake cycle, and how to get back to it.

-๐Ÿงพ Scan The daemon checks the repo state and avoids wasting uploads when the current digest already matches the last successful vault receipt.
+๐Ÿงพ Scan Reape0r checks the repo state, applies plan limits, and avoids wasting uploads when the current digest already matches the last successful receipt.

-๐Ÿ” Encrypt The source artifact is protected before it leaves the workspace, so the storage provider receives custody of ciphertext, not plain source.
+๐Ÿ” Encrypt The mirror objects are protected before they leave the workspace, so the storage provider receives custody of ciphertext, not plain source.

-โ˜๏ธ Upload The encrypted object streams to the Cloudflare-backed vault/drive lane with proof metadata, not to a public repo remote.
+โ˜๏ธ Upload The encrypted mirror uploads through the workspace portal lane with proof metadata, not to a public repo remote and not into my private owner source.

 VS Code Closing Is Not The Same As Workspace Death ๐Ÿ–ฅ๏ธ